Explain: What is Resistor and Different Types of Resistors

 Carbon Composition Resistors :

-These resistors were used commonly in past but are rarely used nowadays.
+These resistors were used commonly in the past but are rarely used nowadays.
 Because of the use of a large negative temperature coefficient and some erotic irreversible changes.
 They are formed from carbon grains with the help of binding aid, which generates noise during current flow.

 Carbon Film Resistors :